awslabs/amazon-redshift-utils/src/RedshiftAutomation/README.md

-# AWS Lambda Utility Runner
+# Amazon Redshift Automation

-This project includes code that is able to run a subset of the Amazon Redshift Utilities via AWS Lambda.
+This project includes code that is able to run several of the Amazon Redshift Utilities in AWS Lambda to automate the most common administrative tasks on a Redshift database.
 By using a Lambda function scheduled via a [CloudWatch Event](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatchEvents.html), you can ensure that these valuable utilities run automatically and keep your Redshift cluster running well.

 ![Architecture](Architecture.png)